 Finally, the QM/MM reaction energy for QM regions of increasing size is shown in Fig. 2C.
 For small QM regions, the reaction energy shows large oscillations, while starting from QM region 4, it steadily changes from ca. -19 kcal/mol for QM region 4 to ca. -6 kcal/mol for QM region 9.
 However, this trend is broken by QM region 8, for which the reaction energy drops to ca. -20 kcal/mol.
 The reaction energy for the largest QM region 9 is in reasonable agreement with the one found in Ref.
 15 of ca. -10 kcal/mol and is indicated as best estimate in the figure (red horizontal line).
-Overall, our results confirm the slow convergence of the reaction energy with increasing size of the QM region found in earlier studies and emphasizes the need for systematic protocols for the construction and selection of the QM region.
+Overall, our results confirm the slow convergence of the reaction energy with increasing size of the QM region found in earlier studies and emphasize the need for systematic protocols for the construction and selection of the QM region.
+We note that Jindal and Warshel found that in COMT, the activation barrier shows a much smaller sensitivity with respect to the choice of the QM region than the reaction energy.
+Therefore, we will not consider activation barriers and focus on the reaction energies in the present work.